tiagopog/gropen.vim/README.md

 A Vim plugin for quickly opening local files and directories on remote git repositories.

-This plugin was thouhgt out to make it a breeze to share code from a codebase with your coworkers.
+This plugin was thought out to make it a breeze to share code from a codebase with your coworkers.

 ![Overview](./overview.gif)